romainmltr/rendu-1/readme.md

 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)